yuriylesyuk/eidas-x509-for-psd2/README.md

 npm install -g apigeetool
 ```

-To deploy, set up some environment variabls and exectute deploy.sh script.
+To deploy, set up the following environment variables and execute the deploy.sh script.

 ```